developertown/dt-wordpress-automation/README.md

 ----------------

 ### Initial Setup
-1. If you haven't started your Wordpress app yet, download the latest Wordpress release, and, in your local environment, configure things normally, including your local database environment.
+1. If you haven't started your WordPress app yet, download the latest WordPress release, and, in your local environment, configure things normally, including your local database environment.
 2. Incorporate dt-wordpress-automation by running the following:
     `curl -L https://raw.github.com/developertown/dt-wordpress-automation/master/init | bash -s`
     This will initialize a local git repo for the project (if needed), setup some environment files and add this project as a submodule for future use